skypilot-org/skypilot/docs/source/reference/config.rst

     #         - "*": my-default-security-group
     security_group_name: my-security-group

+    # Encrypted boot disk (optional).
+    #
+    # Set to true to encrypt the boot disk of all AWS instances launched by
+    # SkyPilot.
+This is useful for compliance with data protection regulations.
+    #
+    # Default: false.
+    disk_encrypted: false

     # Identity to use for AWS instances (optional).
     #
     # LOCAL_CREDENTIALS: The user's local credential files will be uploaded to